-4. It must have the ability to enter into agreements with other states.
+4. It must be able to enter into agreements with other states.

-These categories act as guidelines on how to define a country, but more aspects (such as political) need to be considered.
+These categories act as guidelines for defining a country, but more aspects (such as politics) need to be considered.

-In conclusion, there is no universally-accepted definition of a country, that is why one country can simply recognize (or opt not to) others.
+In conclusion, there is no universally accepted definition of a country; that is why one country can recognize (or opt not to) others.

 There are 193 countries – According to the United Nations

-The United Nations Member States index lists down 193 states as its members.
+The United Nations Member States index lists 193 states as its members.

 Only sovereign states can become members of the UN, so judging from this definition alone, you can say that the total number of countries in the world is 193.